 As you continue to breathe, bring your awareness to the chest and heart region and just notice your heartbeat.
 Observe how the chest rises during the inhale and how the chest falls during the exhale.
 Let go of any judgments that may arise.
-On the next out-breath, shift the focus to your hands and fingertips.
+On the next out-breath of this mindful body scan, shift the focus to your hands and fingertips.
 See if you can channel your breathing during this into and out of this area as if you are breathing into and out from your hands.
 If your mind wanders, gently bring it back to the sensations in your hands.

 And then, on the next out-breath, shift the focus and bring your awareness up into your arms.
 Observe the sensations or lack of sensations that may be occurring there.
 You might notice some difference between the left arm and the right arm – no need to judge this.
 As you exhale, you may experience the arm soften and release tensions.

 Continue to breathe and shift focus to the neck, shoulder, and throat region.
 This is an area where we often have tension.
 Be with the sensations here.
 It could be tightness, rigidity, or holding.
 You may notice the shoulders moving along with the breath.
 Let go of any thoughts or stories you are telling about this area.
-As you breathe, you may feel the tension rolling off your shoulders.
+As you breathe deeply through this mindful body scan, you may feel the tension rolling off your shoulders.

 On the next out-breath, shift your focus and direct your attention to the scalp, head, and face.
 Observe all of the sensations occurring there.
 Notice the movement of the air as you breathe into or out of the nostrils or mouth.
 As you exhale, you might notice the softening of any tension you may be holding.

-And now, let your attention expand out to include the entire body as a whole.
+And now, let your attention expand out with this mindful body scan to include the entire body as a whole.
 Bring into your awareness the top of your head down to the bottom of your toes.
 Feel the gentle rhythm of the breath as it moves through the body.

 As you come to the end of this practice, take a full, deep breath, taking in all the energy of this practice.
 Exhale fully.
 And when you are ready, open your eyes and return your attention to the present moment.
-As you become fully alert and awake, consider setting the intention that this practice of building awareness will benefit everyone you come in contact with today.
+As you become fully alert and awake, consider setting the intention that this practice of building awareness using a mindful body scan will benefit everyone you come in contact with today.

 The script was written by Shilagh Mirgain, Ph.D., for UW Cultivating Well-Being: A Neuroscientific Approach